jackaponte/service_links/README.txt

 - What node types to display links for.
 - If the links should be displays in teaser view or full page view or both.
 - If the links should be added after the body text or in the links section.
+- Deside what roles get to see/use the service links.

 Installation and configuration: